How to choose a driving instructor in Brighton

 1. Compare reviews

 There are schools in Brighton that only show their best reviews.
-Head over to Driving School Reviews and Trustpilot to get a wider range of viewpoints from learners like you.
+Look at review sites to get a wider range of viewpoints from learners like you.

 2. Beware of terms and conditions